durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LabIntrov2.md

 # Getting Started with Your SC-900: Microsoft Security, Compliance, and Identity Fundamentals Workshop

 Welcome to your SC-900: Microsoft Security, Compliance, and Identity Fundamentals workshop!
-We've prepared a seamless environment for you familiarize yourself with the fundamentals of security, compliance, and identity (SCI) across cloud-based and related Microsoft services.
+We've prepared a seamless environment for you to familiarize yourself with the fundamentals of security, compliance, and identity (SCI) across cloud-based and related Microsoft services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment